apache/mxnet/docs/tutorials/python/mnist.md

 act2 = mx.sym.Activation(data=fc2, act_type="relu")
 ```

-The last fully-connected layer often has the hidden size equal to the number of
+The last fully-connected layer often has its hidden size equal to the number of output classes in the dataset.
+The activation function for this layer will be the softmax function.
+Softmax layer maps its input to a probability score for each class of output.
+During the training stage, a loss function computes the cross entropy between the probability distribution (softmax output) predicted by the network and the true probability distribution given by the label.

-output classes in the dataset.
-Then we stack a softmax layer, which maps its input to a probability score for each class of output type.
-During the training stage, a loss function computes the cross entropy between the probability distribution (softmax output) predicted by the network and true probability distribution given by the label.
+The following code declares the final fully connected layer of size 10.
+10 incidentally is the total number of digits.
+The output from this layer is fed into a `SoftMaxOutput` layer performs softmax and cross-entropy loss computation in one go.

 ```python
 # MNIST has 10 classes